 Occasionally I put leftover vegetable scraps in the coffee grounds as well.
 The worms multiplied quickly and I would feed them to my chickens at times over the winter to supplement their diet.
 Eventually I moved the bin to a larger tote and then put it in my 300 gallon Rubbermaid livestock water bin (minus the water) when I decided to make a container garden in the spring.

 It was such a success that I thought I should share it with you.
-Once my garden is spent, I will recapture some of the worms and start over this winter.
+Once my garden is spent, I will recapture some of the worms put them in my small tote and keep them indoors for the winter.
 The rest of the worms will be great for my chickens and compost pile!
 I think I will try meal worms next.
 They are so expensive to buy at the feed store….stay tuned!